 Note on peeling fresh tomatoes: Place tomatoes in boiling water for 2 minutes, then move them to a bowl or sink full of cold water.
 The skins will peel off very easily.
 This is a really entertaining job for kids.

 About the Author

 Alli Howe, MPH, CHES began parenthood with a lot of anxiety, but quickly traded in her panic for a fun, positive approach to family health.
 She uses her training in marketing and health education to rally people around healthy living.
-Alli blogs at Don’t Panic Mom and writes for her local newspaper about healthy living in a rural community.
-She lives in northeastern Colorado with her three kids, hunky husband, and nine chickens.
-Follow her on Facebook, Instagram, Pinterest, and Twitter.
+Her day job is leading preventative health services for a regional health department and serves on city council by night.
+When she makes it home she loves riding bikes with her four kids, hunky husband, and nine chickens.
+You can find some of her health writing gems at Don’t Panic Mom.
+Follow her on Facebook, Instagram, Pinter